imranmollajoy/imranmollajoy.github.io/src/portfolios/dummy-text-generator.md

 The app was made using ReactJS and Material UI.

-You can found the app [by clicking here](https://imranmollajoy.github.io/dummy-text-generator/)
+You can find the app [by clicking here](https://imranmollajoy.github.io/dummy-text-generator/)